Thursday, August 01, 2024

 The now ESB-owned Powerhouse building I worked in was originally the Pigeon House Hotel, built in 1793.
 Alongside the structure is an old dock where sailing ships would have berthed.
 When the Pigeon House Fort was built, the hotel was repurposed and used as officers quarters.
 In 1902, the first power station in Dublin was built on the site, the coal fired Pigeon House Power Station.
 This is a brick building which appeared in a Boyzone video and also the drama, Dublin Murders.
 It was decommissioned in 1976.
 Ringsend Power Station, located near the roundabout for the East Link Toll Bridge at Irishtown was another coal fired station, commissioned in 1955-56 and demolished in the noughties to make way for the new ESB Dublin Bay Power Plant.
 Also located in the area is the Ringsend Energy to Waste Facility which processes 600,000 tonnes of residual solid waste annually and generates approximately 60 MW of power.

-You may remember the Pigeon House Hotel being used as the setting for the drama series Taken Down, about asylum seekers living in a direct provision centre..
+You may also remember the Pigeon House Hotel being used as the setting for the drama series Taken Down, about asylum seekers living in a direct provision centre.
+It has turned up again in several scenes from the second season of the drama, The Tourist.

 References: